The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Introduction

-where the thermal conductivity $\kappa$ was assumed to be small comparing with the size of small perturbations in the Lighthill approximation.
-In the view of the Kuznetsov equation \eqref{Kuznetsov-Eq} in the classical nonlinear acoustics, an infinite signal speed paradox occurs due to the application of the Fourier law \eqref{Fourier-Law}.
-Nevertheless, it seems to be unnatural in the acoustic/sound waves propagation.
-In order to eliminate this drawback for mathematical models of nonlinear acoustics, motivated by the thermoelasticity of second sound \cite{Chandrasekharaiah}, the Cattaneo law in the theory of heat conduction with second sound, namely,
+where the thermal conductivity was assumed to be small in comparison with the size of small perturbations in the Lighthill approximation.
+From the Kuznetsov equation \eqref{Kuznetsov-Eq} in classical nonlinear acoustics, an infinite signal speed paradox occurs due to the application of Fourier's law \eqref{Fourier-Law}.
+It seems to be unrealistic in the acoustic waves propagation.
+To eliminate this drawback, motivated by the second sound theory \cite{Chandrasekharaiah}, one replaces Fourier's law \eqref{Fourier-Law} by Cattaneo's law

-replaces the Fourier law \eqref{Fourier-Law} in the modeling.
-Because the finite propagation speed of acoustic waves, the Cattaneo models are significant and well-accepted, e.g. the Jordan-Moore-Gibson-Thompson equation (see \cite{Kaltenbacher-Lasiecka-Marchand-2011,Kaltenbacher-Lasiecka-Pos-2012} and many recent publications).
-For the above reasons, the recent work \cite{Liu-Qin-Zhang=2022} (precisely, see \cite[Section 2]{Liu-Qin-Zhang=2022} with the small thermal conductivity $\varepsilon^2\kappa$ carrying the size $\varepsilon$ of small perturbations) derived the corresponding Cattaneo model of \eqref{Kuznetsov-Eq} by
+Because the presence of a finite propagation speed for acoustic waves, the models derived by using Cattaneo's law are significant and well-accepted.
+A remarkable example of these models is given by the Jordan-Moore-Gibson-Thompson (JMGT) equation (see \cite{Kaltenbacher-Lasiecka-Marchand-2011,Kaltenbacher-Lasiecka-Pos-2012}).

+For the above reasons, in the recent work \cite{Liu-Qin-Zhang=2022} (more precisely, see \cite[Section 2]{Liu-Qin-Zhang=2022} with the small thermal conductivity $\varepsilon^2\kappa$ carrying the size $\varepsilon$ of small perturbations) it is derived the following model:

 where $\ml{I}$ denotes the identity operator.
-Clearly, the Cattaneo model \eqref{Eq-New-C} will reduce to the Fourier model \eqref{Kuznetsov-Eq} as $\tau=0$.
-This Cattaneo model is the Lighthill approximation of the compressible Navier-Stokes-Cattaneo equations \eqref{CNS} with the heat conduction \eqref{Cattaneo-Law}.
-Note that the viscous dissipation $-b\nu\Delta\psi_t$ in the nonlinear acoustic wave equations \eqref{Kuznetsov-Eq} and \eqref{Eq-New-C} comes from the viscosity in the Navier-Stokes equation \eqref{CNS}$_2$ such that
+Roughly speaking, \eqref{Eq-New-C} is the counterpart of \eqref{Kuznetsov-Eq} in the theory of hyperbolic heat counduction.
+Clearly, the Cattaneo-type model \eqref{Eq-New-C} is reduced to the Fourier-type model \eqref{Kuznetsov-Eq} as $\tau=0$.
+By a Cattaneo-type model, we mean a model in nonlinear acoustics which is derived by using Cattaneo's law of heat conduction in place of Fourier's law.
+This viscous Cattaneo-type model with $b\nu>0$ is obtained by the Lighthill approximation of the compressible Navier-Stokes-Cattaneo equations \eqref{CNS} combined with the heat conduction \eqref{Cattaneo-Law}.
+Note that the viscous dissipation $-b\nu\Delta\psi_t$ in the nonlinear acoustic wave equations \eqref{Kuznetsov-Eq} and \eqref{Eq-New-C} only comes from the viscosity in the Navier-Stokes equation \eqref{CNS}$_2$ such that

 due to the irrotational condition $\nabla\times\mathbf{u}=0$.
-That is to say, the changes of the viscosity in the Navier-Stokes equations will reflect in the viscous damping term of the nonlinear acoustics model \eqref{Eq-New-C}.
+A change in the viscosity in the Navier-Stokes equations produces in turn a modification in the viscous dissipation of the nonlinear acoustics model \eqref{Eq-New-C}.